ishiharaf/mg/CONTRIBUTING.md

 - An **important** person is someone who has contributed significantly to the art of music or his/her instrument.
 The color is `imp`.
 - A **musician** is anyone who is well-known for making a living by playing an instrument.
 People who are known solely for being a composer should not be in this category (even if they can play an instrument).
 The color is `mus`.
-- **Royalty** is as the name suggests, a king, queen, duke, etc. It usually implies a financial relationship, and should be added sparingly.
+- A **royalty** is as the name suggests, a king, queen, duke, or any kind of nobility.
+It usually implies a financial relationship, and should be added sparingly.
+Also applies to people who are patrons.
 People who are known for being musicians and are also nobles/royalty should not be in this category.
 The color is `roy`.
 - **Regular** people is anyone who does not fit the categories above.
 The color is `reg`.
+This includes people who are known solely for being a composer.

 ### Group